MyroG/Optimizing-VRChat-worlds-Furality-Somna/-- Transparency/README.md

 Quick benchmark comparing the performance between cutout and transparent materials

-Assign a prefab on the "Spawner" GameObject, there are two available prefabs : CutOutSphere or TransparentSphere
+- Assign a prefab on the "Spawner" GameObject, there are two available prefabs : CutOutSphere or TransparentSphere
+- Click on "Play"